 We are proud to be the fourth section of the Scout family for young people aged 14-18.
 Cheshire currently hosts over 1,000 Explorer Scouts in over 45 units who have gained some incredible life-shaping experiences through scouting.
 We are also proud to host an evolving Cheshire Young Leader scheme.
 By following an inclusive and youth-led programme, Explorers are encouraged to challenge themselves, do their best and be themselves through an exciting time of their lives.

 We are delighted to share some exciting news, vital links and new resources with you here.
 Enjoy discovering the web pages and get involved with as much as you can.

 It’s time to grow.
 This is your playground.
 Network promises life-shaping adventures.

 As a Scout Network Member you get to take part in all the usual great Scouting activities such as kayaking, climbing, orienteering… as well as work on projects helping to support you local community.

+Scout Network can give you the opportunity to gain the many awards and qualification made available to you like the King’s Scout Award and Explorer Belt to name just a couple.
 You can also, if you choose, get more closely involved in working with the younger Sections and providing them with the same kind of opportunities you’ve had through Scouting.

 Scout Network allows 18 to 25 year-olds who have an interest in both Scouting and their own personal development, and ultimately want to have fun, the opportunity to do so.